jurgen178/DarkroomTimer/README.md

 ![](doc/index0.JPG)

 ## LEDBrightnessTask
-Sets the brigness of the 8x8 darkroom ilumination LEDs from min 0 to max 15.
+Sets the brightness of the 8x8 darkroom ilumination LEDs from min 0 to max 15.

 ![](doc/index1.JPG)